 If you’re a rabid fan of the Star Wars series you might want to buy the game’s Black Series Figure bundle which is exclusive to GameStop.

 The Star Wars Jedi: Fallen Order Black Series Figure bundle is $83 and you get a 6-inch-scale action figure with your purchase.
 We don’t know what the figurine looks like yet.

-This edition is aimed at collectors and huge fans of the series.
+These editions are aimed at collectors and big fans of the Star Wars series.
 Most people should go with the standard version or the Deluxe Edition.

 Digital vs. Physical

-Star Wars Jedi: Fallen Order will come in both digital and physical formats.
-There are some key differences between the two and you’ll want to buy the right one for your situation.
+Star Wars Jedi: Fallen Order comes in digital and physical formats.
+There are some key differences between the two and you’ll want to buy the right one for you and your situation at home.

 Here are a few reasons to go with the digital version of the game:

 - You’re sick and tired of discs cluttering up your entertainment center.

 - You live in a house where discs often get lost or damaged.

 - You don’t want to locate your disc every time you want to play.